hannobraun/kari/IDEAS.md

 Could it even be possible to emulate some debugging features by implementing a `step` builtin, which evaluates the first word of a list, but leaves the rest of the list?

 Over time, it might be possible to make the language so powerful, that a debugger can just be implemented as a library that is used with the REPL.

+### Pipeline

+Extend the pipeline with more stages.
+Add a stage that converts expressions to values.
+Not sure if that's possible without full evaluation, as that stage would have to keep track of scopes, but it seems to be worth a try.

+Maybe more features of the evaluator can be split out into simple pipeline stages.